Discover La Alpujarra

 La Alpujarra*, which extends beyond Granada Province into Almería, is a hugely popular year-round holiday destination.
 Set amongst these beautiful southern foothills of the Sierra Nevada you will find pretty whitewashed villages, dating back over 1000 years, that could have been transplanted straight from the Rif Mountains of Morocco, from where their Berber architectural heritage can be traced.
 People are attracted, from all over the world, by the impressive geography and outstanding natural beauty of the region which boasts exceptional bio-diversty.

 Nubes de las Alpujarras | Ramiro Ramirez

-Arguably these virtually unspoiled slopes are at their most stunning in the springtime, when the wild flowers are rioting all over the hillsides and you can enjoy the peace and beauty of the mountains before the heat arrives.
+Arguably these virtually unspoiled slopes are at their most stunning in the springtime, when the wild flowers are rioting all over the hillsides and you can enjoy the peace and beauty of the mountains before the heat arrives, or in October, when the days are bright, but the sun less ferocious, and the trees are ablaze with autumn colours.
 However, every season has it attraction in this fascinating region and you can explore by bus, car, cycle, on foot or even on horseback.

 Summer evening in La Alpujarra | GranadaSpain

 From Lanjarón to Trevélez

 Lanjarón, gateway to La Alpujarra, is famous for it’s spring water (now owned by Danone and sold all over Spain), thermal baths and local crafts.
 There you can also visit the honey museum and the Water museum, designed by Juan Donimgo Santos, which showcases the historical relationship between water and architecture in the region dating back to the Moors.
 It is also a great base for many mountain activities such as riding and hiking.